thosgood/this-weeks-finds/markdown/101-151/week127.md

 (det Δ)^-1/2^ = (det laplacian)^-n/2^

-where \"laplacian\" stands for the Laplacian on ordinary real-valued functions on the torus.
+where "laplacian" stands for the Laplacian on ordinary real-valued functions on the torus.
 One can actually check this rigorously using the definition in terms of zeta functions.
-That\'s reassuring: at least *one* step of our calculation is rigorous!
+That's reassuring: at least *one* step of our calculation is rigorous!
 So we get

 Z = ∫ (det laplacian)^-n/2^ dg